How to Change Polaris Ranger 900 Oil

 Step 11.
 Check the level by removing the dipstick, cleaning it, then sliding it all the way back into place and removing it again.

-NOTE: Our level was a little low, so we added that last half of the half quart container.
+NOTE: Our level was a little low, so we added the last half of the half-quart container.

 Step 12.
 Reinstall the heat shield with the two T40 Torx bolts and you're done.